TMDStudios/MingSec/README.md

 ## Project Structure:

-- **docs/** - Contains a Single Page Application (SPA) for accessing the MingSec API.
-This is the user interface for interacting with the security system.
+- **docs/** - Contains a Single Page Application (SPA) for the project demo.
+(Coming soon)
-- **BackEnd/** - Includes the Rest API that controls the security system remotely.
-This is responsible for handling requests from the SPA and managing the system's core functionalities.
+- **core/** - Includes the REST API and user interface for remote control and system management.
-- **Local/** - Contains the MingSec application, including configuration files and local scripts for running the system.
+- **local/** - Contains the MingSec application, including configuration files and local scripts.

 ## License